Inkorrect-Code/W6D3/practice-for-ch-rails-first-routes-long-practice-main/practice-for-ch-rails-first-routes-long-practice-main/README-pt2.md

 Note that **controllers are always plural**; a controller manages requests that pertain to a collection of _resources_.
 A resource is generally anything that has a table in your database.
-In other words, it is anything in your application that you will be CRUDing.
+In other words, it is anything in your application that you will be CRUDing.23

 Controllers inherit from `ApplicationController`, which is a controller itself, but one that never actually handles any requests directly.